Braves vs. Diamondbacks Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Corbin Carroll and others are listed when the Atlanta Braves visit the Arizona Diamondbacks at Chase Field on Friday (at 9:40 PM ET).
+Oddsmakers have set player props for Corbin Carroll, Ronald Acuna Jr. and others when the Arizona Diamondbacks host the Atlanta Braves at Chase Field on Saturday at 10:10 PM ET.

 Bet on this matchup or its props with DraftKings!